Relative Generalized Rank Weight of Linear Codes and Its Applications to Network Coding: Introduction

-The main aim of this paper is to extend the work in \cite{Kurihara2012b} to the security analysis of secure network coding based on the nested coset coding schemes, and to clarify its security performance guaranteed over \textit{any} underlying network coded network.
-To this end, in \Sect{sect:defrdiprgrw} of this paper, we first introduce two new relative code parameters called the \textit{relative dimension/intersection profile} (RDIP) and the \textit{relative generalized rank weight} (RGRW), and give some basic properties of the RDIP and the RGRW.
-Similar to the aim of this paper, Ngai et al.\@ \cite{Ngai2011} introduced a code parameter called the \textit{network generalized Hamming weight} (NGHW), and later Zhang et al.\@ \cite{Zhang2009} extended NGHW to the \textit{relative generalized network Hamming weight} (RNGHW).
-The value of the (R)NGHW depends on the underlying network topology and the network code, and hence the security performance expressed in terms of the (R)NGHW is not guaranteed independently of the underlying network code.
-We will clarify the relation between the RNGHW and the proposed parameters in \Sect{sect:defparameters}.
+To these ends, this paper first investigates mathematical properties of new relative code parameters of a linear code $\c_1 \subseteq \F_{q^m}^n$ and its subcode $\c_2 \subsetneqq \c_1$ in a similar manner to \cite{Luo2005} on the RDLP and the RGHW.
+In \Sect{sect:defrdiprgrw} of this paper, we introduce two new relative code parameters called the \textit{relative dimension/intersection profile} (RDIP) and the \textit{relative generalized rank weight} (RGRW), and give some basic properties of the RDIP and the RGRW.
+Similar to the aim of this paper, Ngai et al.\@ \cite{Ngai2011} introduced a code parameter called the \textit{network generalized Hamming weight} (Network-GHW), and later Zhang et al.\@ \cite{Zhang2009} extended Network-GHW to the \textit{relative generalized network Hamming weight} (R-Network-GHW).
+The value of the (R-)Network-GHW depends on the underlying network topology and the network code, and hence the security performance expressed in terms of the (R-)Network-GHW is not guaranteed independently of the underlying network code.
+We will clarify the relation between the R-Network-GHW and the proposed parameters in \Sect{sect:defparameters}.
 We note that the \textit{generalized rank weight} \cite{Oggier2012} was introduced by Oggier and Sboui concurrently and independently of the conference version \cite{Kurihara2012a} of this paper, and that the generalized rank weight is a special case of the RGRW.
-In \Sect{sect:defrdiprgrw}, we also clarify that the RGRW can be viewed as a generalization of the minimum rank distance \cite{Gabidulin1985} of a linear code.
+In \Sect{sect:defrdiprgrw}, we also point out that the RGRW can be viewed as a generalization of the \textit{minimum rank distance} \cite{Gabidulin1985} of a linear code.